-Trying to work out what actually happened and fitting the pieces of your life back together is hard enough, yet with the trauma bond, the fact they can play nice, your reactions at times from being provoked to no creating boundaries, going no contact, and putting your life back together you are left feeling as though you’re fighting for your life and no one understands.
-Unfortunately far too many of us go through this in silence, you are not alone In this, people have recovered, there is help and support out there.
-If they were a narcissist or not, toxic people create just as much misery and mayhem in our lives. it often leaves us with more self-doubt, so here are a few things narcissistic people do in relationships.
+Trying to work out what actually happened and fitting the pieces of your life back together is hard enough, yet with the trauma bond, the fact they can play nice, your reactions at times from being provoked to now creating boundaries, going no contact, and putting your life back together you are left feeling as though you’re fighting for your life and no one understands.
+Unfortunately, far too many of us go through this in silence.
+You are not alone in this.
+People have recovered.
+There is help and support out there.
+If they were a narcissist or not, toxic people create just as much misery and mayhem in our lives.
+It often leaves us with more self-doubt, so here are a few things narcissistic people do in relationships.

 - A narcissist will continue to change you in horrifying, unexpected ways, so if it was your parents, you might have never truly felt like you fitted in or known who you were.
-A relationship you Might have felt your true self slip through your fingers.
-As you constantly changed to please them, this also happens with friendships as you lose your boundaries constantly trying to do right by them and doing wrong by you.
-Most children grow up with no real sense of identity if they had narcissistic parents, if your partner was narcissist by the time you get out, most have lost their sense of identity and feel completely broken.
+In a relationship, you might have felt your true self slip through your fingers.
+As you constantly changed to please them, this also happens with friendships as you lose your boundaries continually trying to do right by them and doing wrong by you.
+Most children grow up with no real sense of identity if they had narcissistic parents.
+If your partner was a narcissist by the time you get out, most have lost their sense of identity and feel completely broken.

-- They will tell you they love you.
-Some narcissistic parent might not always be forthcoming with this.
+- Narcissists will tell you they love you.
+Conditional love.
+Some narcissistic parents might not always be forthcoming with this.
 Partners will be very quick to tell you how much they love you.
-They love bomb you to earn your love, as they need to use that love against you.
-A narcissist “I love you.”
+As they love bomb you to earn your love, as they need to use that love against you.
+A narcissists “I love you.”
 Means “I’ll use you.”

 - With parents, you trust them and look up to them for guidance and support, yet as you never really truly know where you stand with them, you grow up with little trust within yourself, not understanding what true trust in a relationship feels like.
-With friends and partners they’ll earn your trust in the start, treating you better than anyone ever has, you open up to them, as you want to believe the good in everyone, once they’ve earned your trust they’ll slowly start to manipulate you.
-They will them start to use all your vulnerability’s and weaknesses against you.
-Usually when you’re in too deep to simply walk away.
+With friends and partners, they’ll earn your trust in the start, treating you better than anyone ever has.
+You open up to them as you want to believe the good in everyone.
+Once they’ve earned your trust, they’ll slowly start to manipulate you.
+They will then start to use all your vulnerability’s and weaknesses against you.
+Usually, when you’re in too deep, to simply walk away.

 - Most narcissistic people will try to isolate you, friends and co-workers will use triangulate to pit you against other people.
-Smearing your name to others.
-Or telling you things they’ve said about you, which most often they haven’t.
-Parents will play siblings off against each other and often the healthy parent against you.
-Whilst you’re so young you don’t even realise it’s happening, narcissistic partners will also try to isolate you from your support network, keeping you with them as you’ve nowhere to go and no one to turn to.
+They are smearing your name to others.
+Or telling you things others said about you, which most often they haven’t.
+Parents will play siblings off against each other and usually the healthy parent against you.
+While you’re so young, you don’t even realise it’s happening, and narcissistic partners will also try to isolate you from your support network, keeping you with them as you’ve nowhere to go and no one to turn to.
 A narcissist likes to divide and conquer so that everyone turns to them for the reality check.

-- They trap you, be it parents, friends or partners, they want to make you so week that you no longer know reality and can only turn to them.
-They trap you by using your fears and weaknesses against you, by gaslighting you.
-Isolating you, lying to you, then blame shifting it all into you, so you believe you are broken and you need them like no one else will have you.
-They love to bomb you at times, including some narcissistic parents, they’ll treat you so right and lift you up, just to bring you crashing back down.
+- They trap you, be it parents, friends or partners, and they want to make you so weak that you no longer know reality and can only turn to them.
+They trap you by using your fears and weaknesses against you by gaslighting you.
+Isolating you, lying to you, then blame-shifting it all into you, so you believe you are broken, and you need them as you’re left feeling like no one else will have you.
+They love to bomb you at times, including some narcissistic parents.
+They’ll treat you so right and lift you up, just to bring you crashing back down.

-- They will destroy you, your self-trust, self-love, self-worth.
-Self-respect, self-esteem.
+- They will destroy you, your self-trust, self-love, self-worth: self-respect, self-esteem.
 Who you are will be taken apart bit by bit.
 A parent will make sure you don’t know who you are.
-A partner of friends will manipulate you so much you no longer know who you are.
+A partner or friends will manipulate you so much you no longer know who you are.
 They can destroy you financially as well as physically and always emotionally.

 You can move past this and rebuild who you are and create who you want to be.

-For those who are extremely toxic no contact, parent, friend or partner.
+For those who are incredibly toxic, no contact, parent, friend or partner.

-Those who are less toxic, and it would mean cutting of other family members, limiting your time around them, giving them no reactions, understanding who they are, why they do what they do.
+Those who are less toxic, and it would mean cutting off other family members, limiting your time around them, giving them no reactions, understanding who they are, why they do what they do.